makrai/notes/conneau1911-XLM-R-cross-ling.02116.md

 ### GLUE: XLM-R versus RoBERTa [i.e. monolingual]

 * Our goal ... both, cross-lingual understanding tasks as well as [monolingual]
-* Table 4, that XLM-R obtains better average dev performance than BERT Large by
+* Table 4, that XLM-R obtains better average dev performance than BERT Large
-  * on par with XLNet Large .
-The
+  * on par with XLNet Large
-  * RoBERTa model outperforms XLM-R by only 1.3% on average.
-We believe future
+  * RoBERTa model outperforms XLM-R by only 1.3% on average

-### XNLI: XLM versus BERT.
-A
+### XNLI: XLM versus BERT

-* recurrent criticism against multilingual model is that they obtain worse performance than their monolingual counterparts.
-In addition to the
+* recurrent criticism against multilingual model is that they obtain worse performance than their monolingual counterparts
 * we provide the first comprehensive study to assess this claim on XNLI
 * 7 languages and compare performance in Table 5
-* We train 14 monolingual BERT models on Wikipedia and CommonCrawl 2 , and two XLM-7 models
+* We train 14 monolingual BERT models on Wikipedia and CommonCrawl, and two XLM-7 models
-* We add slightly more capacity in the vocabulary size of the multilingual model for a better comparison.
-To our surprise and
+* We add slightly more capacity in the vocabulary size of the multilingual model for a better comparison
-* backed by further study on internal benchmarks we found that
+* backed by further study on internal benchmarks
 * multilingual models can outperform their monolingual BERT counterparts
 * Table 5, we show that for cross-lingual transfer, monolingual baselines outperform XLM-7 for both Wikipedia and CC by 1.6% and 1.3% average accuracy